Politics is mostly a downstream activity.

-I know some very fine politicians who desire to lead with honor and integrity.
-The environment of their work, however, makes it exceptionally difficult.
+I know some fine politicians who lead with honor and integrity despite the difficulty of the environment of their work.

 I suspect it would be hard to find people who trust politicians.
 And this doesn’t make it any easier for those who wish to serve with integrity.
 Yet many people believe that it’s no longer possible to maintain integrity in politics.
-I hope this is not true, but I fear that the current reputation of Washington will cause men and women of integrity to avoid public office.
+I hope this is not true.
+Yet t I fear that the current reputation of Washington might dissuade men and women of integrity from considering public office.

 Agents of change

-So if politicians do not shape public opinion, who are the primary influencers upstream from politics?
+So if politicians don’t shape public opinion, who are the primary influencers upstream from politics?
 Who are the agents of cultural change?

 Media used to play a more prominent role, but it has laregly lost credibility.
 Where can one find unbiased reporting of the news?
 The New York Times?
 The Bill O’Reillys who are willing to challenge all sides of politics are rare.
 What does it tells us that his ratings far outpace all others?

 This question about who shapes public opinion is important in a country whose government is by the people.
 Abraham Lincoln captured it well when he said, “In this country, public sentiment is everything.
 With it, nothing can fail; against it, nothing can succeed.
 Whoever molds public sentiment goes deeper than he who enacts statutes, or pronounces judicial decisions.”

 Many think that Hollywood and the movie industry the primary agents shaping public opinion.
 Yet because movies must appeal to viewers to make money, it seems that the industry would ask what viewers want to see rather than impose their preferences on people.
 A little of both happens.
 Network television has evolved significantly in the way it represents the family.
 Yet it seems a bit of a stretch to suggest that television has changed the family.
 More likely, families changed and the networks followed.